yannickycpan/oxford-engs-AIML-cwm/index.md

  - Optimization
  - Neural Networks

-The course content is adapted from Naeemullah Khan's course [website](https://naeemullah-khan.github.io/CWM2022/).
+The course content is adapted from the previous instructor Naeemullah Khan's course.

 ## Instructors